aloizidou/aloizidou/README.md

 # 💫 Hey you!!
 A little bit about Me:
+💻 Current NLP Research Assistant @CognacLab<br>
-🎓 Recent data science graduate with a background in mathematics and statistics<br>🏃‍♀️ Former Division 1 student-athlete in track & field<br>💕 Cofounded a community thrift store in Cyprus<br>🌱 Exploring GANs and LLMs at the moment<br>🧠 Currently learning agents<br>✨ Passionate about tech startups, entrepreneurship, and business<br>
+🎓 Recent data science graduate with a background in mathematics and statistics @FIU <br>🏃‍♀️ Former Division-1 student-athlete in track & field/ Cross-Country -->> Still big into running/hiking <br>💕 Cofounded a community thrift store in Cyprus -->> now run it remotely:)<br>🌱 Exploring GANs and LLMs at the moment -->> private repos;-/ <br>🧠 Currently learning agents<br>✨ Find tech startups and the business side of things SUPER cool! <br>

 # 💻 Tech Stack: